fncode246/hello-world/README.md

 # hello-world
 It is my first repo
-I should learn as many new skills as possible
+we should learn as many new skills as possible